 After locating the first victim caught in a Multi-burial slide, simply shake your iPhone to clear the location and move on to the next burial.

 WildSnow is so excited about this new beacon offering that we are sponsoring it to help keep it free.
 Beyond backcountry use, this will come in handy for all resort skiers with an iPhone to aid in in-bounds avy incidents, lost skiers, and finding your kid after lessons end in a sea of ankle biters.
 The financially elite will be able to get into backcountry skiing without the effort of buying and learning a new gizmo.
 Drivers on the West’s hazardous mountain passes will know they are safe should a rare slide occur.

 Additional accessories such as a nano-fiber Stylus Probe (extends to 2 meters) are expected to accompany the release of AVi for iPhone.
 The AVi App is planned to release in Fall 2009.

-(Guest blogger profile: Dave Downing and his wife Jessica live in Carbondale, Colorado, where Dave is a freelance designer and owner of Ovid Nine Graphics Lab.
-Dave still does NOT own an iPhone, and had to run the beta version on his Walkman.)
+(Guest blogger profile: Dave Downing, who is the real author of this April Fool joke, and his wife Jessica live in Salida, Colorado, where Dave is a freelance designer and owner of Ovid Nine Graphics Lab. .)